INL/corpus-frontend/README.md

   </details>

 - <details>
-    <summary>Change the columns in the hits table</summary>
+    <summary>[Results] - Change the columns in the hits and docs tables</summary>

-    Initially these columns are based on `propColumns` from `search.xml`, but this is the newer way of defining these.
-    Invalid annotations will be ignored.
+  **Change the hits table**
+  The default for these columns is set using `propColumns` from `search.xml`.
   `vuexModules.ui.actions.results.hits.shownAnnotationIds(['lemma', 'pos', 'word', ...])`
+  Document metadata can also be shown:
+  `vuexModules.ui.actions.results.hits.shownMetadataIds(['title', 'date', ...])`

+  **Change the docs table**
+  `vuexModules.ui.actions.results.docs.shownMetadataIds(['title', 'date', ...])`

+  **Change which annotations are exported in csv/shown in concordance details**
+  `vuexModules.ui.actions.results.shared.detailsAnnotationIds(['lemma', 'pos', 'word', ...])`
+  This influences both the rows in the concordance details table, and sets which annotations are included in csv exports.
+  Defaults to all non-internal annotations.

+  **Change which metadata is exported in csv** `vuexModules.ui.actions.results.shared.detailMetadataIds(['title', 'date', ...])`
+  Defaults to all non-internal metadata
   </details>

 - <details>
-    <summary>Enable an audio player for spoken corpora</summary>
+    <summary>[Hits] Enable an audio player for spoken corpora</summary>

     This will create small play buttons in concordances, allowing the user to listen to the fragment.
 We use this feature in the `CGN (Corpus Gesproken Nederlands)` corpus.